 We offer support to our bilateral limb loss patients through the Arm Dynamics peer support network.
 You can watch Gerry, who had his accident in 2016, and Jeff, who lost his arms more recently, have a chat about the value of peer support:

 As for home modifications, you’ll find that there are a lot of different options.
 Our clinical therapy specialists are ready to walk patients through the various changes that may be necessary.
-By making modifications, our patients are able to be independent in the bathroom and kitchen, and around the house.
+By making modifications, our patients are able to be independent in the bathroom and kitchen, around the house and when getting dressed.
 "Universal design" are helpful key words for those looking to make more permanent changes.
 Dressing trees are a tool that can make it easier for bilateral amputees to put on their prostheses, and there are also prostheses that can be put on without them:

 Several of our patients are able to continue doing outdoor work with body-powered devices or ETDs.
 In a series of videos provided by Gerry and Jason, you’ll see them driving, using a skill-sawpainting, running a riding lawn mower, and offloading a tractor from a trailer.
 You’ll find more videos of Gerry in our Life Hacks article.
 You can also read about Jason hunting in our Hunting with an Upper Limb Prosthesis article.